maedeh-jeddi/RainBot/README.md

-Those numbers were measured with hardware-accelerated rendering. **On a machine falling back to Mesa `llvmpipe` the RTF collapses regardless of how fast the CPU is** — that is a driver problem, not a tuning problem, and no setting in this table will rescue it.
+Those numbers were measured with hardware-accelerated rendering. **On a machine falling back to Mesa `llvmpipe` the RTF collapses regardless of how fast the CPU is**: that is a driver problem, not a tuning problem, and no setting in this table will rescue it.
 See [Troubleshooting](#everything-is-slow-and-the-fans-max-out).